Bommarillu: Critical reception

 The film received critical acclaim.
 Jeevi of Idlebrain.com gave the film a rating of 4.5/5.
 B. Anuradha of Nowrunning rated the film 5/5 stars and wrote, "Debutant director Bhaskar, weaving the film around an interesting plot, shows a conspicuous flair for comedy".
 Kishore of the same portal wrote, "'Bommarillu' is like a gentle gust of cool and fresh wind amidst the stench and stale air".

 Controversies

-The film had its own share of controversies.
+The film had its own share of controversies, just like Boys.
 A news report showcased the omnipresent piracy in the Telugu film industry by quoting the cheap prices at which the film was being sold.
 The film's producer, Dil Raju, ensured a special code on each distributed print to track piracy with a warning for copyright violation which would incur a fine or a jail term.

 In April 2007, a case of copyright infringement was filed on the film's producer and director that prompted a court to stall the screening of the film.
 The allegation pointed out that the film was made based on a compilation of short stories that was released in 1997.